Azure/ResourceModules/docs/wiki/Fetching latest changes.md

-CARML library is continuously improved and updated.
+The CARML library is continuously improved and updated.

 This section provides an overview on how to get your library updated.